Designing for a New Product Release: Nacho Fries

 Taco Bell was ready to test and launch their newest product: Nacho Fries.
 The design team developed all visual designs, with the goals of introducing the audience to a new product (Fries!
 At Taco Bell!), while integrating with the existing brand style and setting an exciting tone for the overall customer experience.

 I had the amazing opportunity to sketch concepts and layout options to express our keywords of New, Innovative, and Fun.
-Alex, the Art Director I worked closely with, and I created hand-drawn typography for the campaign for a unique look-and-feel.
+Our Art Director, Alex, and I created hand-drawn typography for the campaign for a unique look-and-feel.

 We put together a shot list for the photography session and art directed the session.